Top 35+ Azure Databricks Interview Questions & Answers

 Ans:

-Big data and data warehousing are both included in the full analytics solution offered by the integration of Azure Databricks and Azure Synapse Analytics.
-With the help of this interface, scientists and data engineers may create intricate ETL procedures in Databricks and then transfer the finished product into Synapse for additional reporting and analysis.
-A number of techniques may be used to accomplish the integration: using Azure Data Factory for direct data transfer, JDBC for direct access to Synapse SQL Data Pool from Databricks notebooks, or utilizing Azure Data Lake Storage (ADLS) Gen2 for common data storage to facilitate smooth data exchange.
+Big data and data warehousing are integral to the analytics solution provided by integrating Azure Databricks and Azure Synapse Analytics.
+This integration allows data scientists and engineers to create complex ETL processes in Databricks and transfer the results to Synapse for further reporting and analysis.
+Integration methods include using Azure Data Factory for direct data transfer, JDBC for direct access to Synapse SQL Data Pool from Databricks notebooks, or utilizing Azure Data Lake Storage (ADLS) Gen2 for seamless data exchange.

 48. Explain how Azure Databricks supports geospatial data analysis.